lehieugch68/NODE-D3Sqex03DataMessage/README.md

 ## Usage:

-- Use [Unreal Package Decompressor](https://www.gildor.org/downloads) on .xxx archives (ALLMESSAGE_SF.XXX and MISSIONMESSAGE_SF.XXX);
-- Copy the uncompressed files and PS3TOC.TXT (in the game folder) to the same folder.
+- Copy the .XXX archives (ALLMESSAGE_SF.XXX and MISSIONMESSAGE_SF.XXX) and PS3TOC.TXT in the game folder to the same folder.
 - Use this library to export and re-import text.

 ```js